 Wilderness and the American Mind, 5th Edition

-First published in 1968, the 5th edition of this seminal book about the history of the idea of wilderness in American culture retains the chapters of the first four editions while adding a prologue and epilogue by Nash and a preface by Char Miller.
+First published in 1968, Wilderness and the American Mind, the seminal book about the history of the idea of wilderness in American culture; and now, the 5th edition retains the chapters of the first four while adding a prologue and epilogue by Roderick Nash and a preface by Char Miller.
 It’s a pleasure to have an excuse to re-read this book.
-It has animated, inspired, and taught many of us during the last half century.
+It has animated, inspired, and taught many of us during the last half-century.
 No doubt it has perturbed others.
 We have, thanks to the Wilderness Act of 1964, turned wilderness into a thing, a place, a positive value for our civilization.
 But we stand on this side of a philosophical, perceptual and political divide.
 On the other side stood Roderick Nash when he declared in 1967 that wilderness is “not so much a place as a feeling about a place—a perceived reality, a state of mind.”
 Since passage of the act in 1964, millions of acres and numerous national parks and monuments have been added to our wilderness reserves.

 Also available by Roderick Frazier Nash: The Rights of Nature; Leave No Trace, The Vanishing North America Wilderness; American Environmentalism, Readings in Conservation History.